A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Experiments

-\textbf{Analysis of Adaptive Exploitation.} Moreover, we explore the choice of percent $p$ of identified OOD samples from the mini-batch in adaptive exploitation.
+Moreover, we explore the choice of percent $p$ of identified OOD samples from the mini-batch in adaptive exploitation.
+We tune it in the range of $\{1,5,10,20,50\}$.
 The aggregated results averaged over MuJoCo domains are shown in Fig. \ref{fig:exploitation}.
 Predictably, setting $p$ too conservatively or too aggressively may adversely degrade the performance.
 We find that $p=5$ performs the best when combined with either TD3+BC or CQL, achieving the desired trade-off between performance and stability.
+Furthermore, we want to highlight that SUNG outperforms the best baseline with most choices of $p$, which further emphasizes the superiority of SUNG.